 An umbrella organization, they look after the overall interests of the trekking companies, often at odds with what is better for the trekking industry as a whole, eg pushing for the implementation of the useless TIMS (Trekkers Information Management System) card system.
 In theory this would track where trekkers are; in practice it was a way of forcing individual trekkers to go to a trekking company office to get a permit, and so suffer sales pitches.

 EOA - Expedition Operators Association

 This is only open to Nepal trekking companies who have run an 8000m expedition spring and autumn season for three years in a row.
 Invited observers are allowed to meetings (ie people like Russell Brice, and also aspiring trekking company directors).

 The EOA is currently responsible for fixing the ropes on Everest from Camp 2 (~6400m) to the summit.
 A per climber (foreign climber) fee is collected by the Nepal trekking companies and put into a pool and rope and associated protection gear is purchased, and climbing sherpas are paid extra for rope fixing.

-They do NOT provide rescue services; however they do have very useful medical posts in Manang, Pheriche and Everest BC during the seasons.
-They are funded by the charges made in the clinics.
+They do NOT provide rescue services; however they do have very useful medical posts staffed by volunteer doctors in Manang, Pheriche and Everest BC during the seasons.
+They are funded by the clinic charges.

-Until 2015 this was also massively corrupt, and now is still finding its direction.
+Until 2015 this was also massively corrupt, and now in 2018 is still finding its direction.